Endangered species: In Canada

 Endangered species are addressed through Canada's Species at Risk Act.
 A species is deemed threatened or endangered when it is on the verge of extinction or extirpation.
 Once a species is deemed threatened or endangered, the Act requires that a recovery plan to be developed that indicates how to stop or reverse the species' population decline.
 As of 2024, there are 339 Canadian species classified as endangered by the IUCN Red List.

 In India

 The World Wide Fund-India raises concern in the longevity of the following animal species: the Red Panda, the Bengal Tiger, the Ganges River Dolphin, the Asian Elephant.

 India has had significantly high rates of poaching and animal trafficking, threatening many animal species there.
 Since 1987, over half of trafficked tiger seizures have been within India.
 The government signed the Wildlife Protection Act and also joined the Convention on the International Trade in 1976, to prevent poaching from harming its wildlife.

-Introduced species

-The introduction of non-indigenous species to an area can disrupt the ecosystem to such an extent that native species become endangered.
-Such introductions may be termed introduced or invasive species.
-In some cases, the invasive species compete with the native species for food or prey on the natives.
-In other cases, a stable ecological balance may be upset by predation or other causes leading to unexpected species decline.
-New species may also carry diseases to which the native species have no exposure or resistance.
-The continent of Oceania is under much more pressure, as the invasive birds and mammals there have no natural predators.
-Notably, the threat posed by introduces species may be greater than anticipated due to the threats on endangered species that have not yet had a significant effect, but likely will in the future.

-Climate change

-The World Wildlife Fund (WWF) emphasizes that our planet is warming at a rate faster than any time in the past 10,000 years, necessitating species to adapt to new climate patterns, such as variations in rainfall and longer, warmer summers.
-For example, the U.S. Fish & Wildlife Service highlighted efforts to understand and mitigate the impact of climate change on species through scientific research, modeling, and conservation actions.
-This includes evaluating the current condition of species, their genetic variation, and how changes in their environment may affect their survival.

-The International Union for Conservation of Nature (IUCN) reports that the approximately 1 °C rise in mean global temperature due to human activities is causing serious impacts on species, including changes in abundance, genetic composition, behavior, and survival.
-The IUCN stresses the importance of environmental policies aimed at reducing CO _{2} emissions to lessen the impact of climate change on species.
-Tools like the IUCN Red List and guidelines for assessing species' vulnerability to climate change are vital for conservation efforts.

-Image showing one of many fish kills (in this case Tilapia) induced by effects of climate change.